-Productivity Metrics: How Much Asphalt Can Actually Be Laid?
+How Much Asphalt Can Be Laid in a Single Workday?

 Quality paving materials used in Santa Clara projects.
 Premium asphalt and concrete by We Love Paving in Santa Clara, California.